The Wildsea: Reception

 In 2023, The Wildsea was the Silver Winner of an ENNIE Award for Best Writing.
 It was also one of the 20 winners of The Awards that year.

 In his 2023 review, Dave Thaumavore called the game "one of the most original, mechanically interesting and well-laid out games [he's] ever come across" and "almost unbelievably illustrated" with its "evocative art that sells the setting completely".

 Writing for Polygon, Connie Chang said that The Wildsea's "beautifully illustrated rulebook not only allowed me to add my own twists, but actively endorsed it, with multiple sections dedicated to alternate ways of running encounters and ideas for creating your own unique lore."

 Rob Wieland for Forbes notes The Wildsea does "a great job hitting a very tough target with its world building.
 There are fascinating concepts like characters that are walking spider hives and details like what people eat in the world but still leave room for gaming groups to make their own decisions.
 It’s an amazing fantasy world that does a lot without resorting to explaining the differences through magic."

 In his 2024 review of the game, Quintin Smith described The Wildsea as "taking the genre of fantasy and then ripping out all the tropes" and letting the players "experience awe and wonder all over again," praising its unique worldbuilding, tone, artwork, writing, layout, and rules (though criticizing the game's ship traveling system and the mechanics for healing).

-Since its publication, the game has influenced several other tabletop roleplaying games - the authors of Daggerheart gave it a "special appreciation," crediting The Wildsea's format of Reaches as influencing Daggerheart's own section of Campaign Frames, as well as being one of the inspirational works behind the Natural Fantasy supplement for Fabula Ultima.
+Since its publication, the game has influenced several other tabletop roleplaying games - the authors of Daggerheart gave it a "special appreciation," crediting The Wildsea's format of Reaches as influencing Daggerheart's own section of Campaign Frames, as well as giving partial inspiration to the Natural Fantasy supplement for Fabula Ultima.